Lifestyle

 Amala

-The swallow meal known as Amala is a fluffy, stomach-friendly and low-calorie meal made out of steamed flour, thoroughly turned with a spatula.
+The swallow meal known as Amala is a fluffy, stomach-friendly, and low-calorie meal made out of steamed flour, and thoroughly kneaded with a spatula.
 The flour could be made out of dried yam, cassava, or plantain.
-This light meal is best enjoyed with typical ‘draw’ soups such as jute (Ewedu) optional served with beans stew (gbegiri); or ogbono soup.
-But there is no restriction on which kind of Nigerian soup you prefer to eat with your Amala.
+This light meal is best enjoyed with typical ‘draw’ soups such as jute (Ewedu) optional served with beans stew (Gbegiri); or Ogbono soup.
+In reality, Amala can be paired with any rich Nigerian soup or stew you prefer.

 Pepper Soup